-The Bachelor of Arts in Jazz Studies degree is designed to provide students with the knowledge, skills, and experiences that Dave Brubeck and the Conservatory faculty believe to be essential to the education of the contemporary jazz musician.
+The Bachelor of Music in Jazz Studies degree, with a concentration in performance or composition, is designed to provide students with the knowledge, skills, and experiences that Dave Brubeck and the Conservatory faculty believe to be essential to the education of the contemporary jazz musician.
 At its core is a curriculum in theory, history, applied studies, and ensemble participation along with courses in general education that will assure a broad educational experience.

 The jazz curriculum contains both traditional and innovative components.
 The traditional include Jazz History, Jazz Theory & Aural Training, Jazz Arranging & Composition, Jazz Styles & Analysis, Jazz Improvisation, Jazz Piano, Jazz Pedagogy, and Jazz Ensemble.
 The innovative is a series called Jazz Seminar & Perspectives I – IV.
 These courses are designed to provide philosophical insights into various areas of jazz performance, compositional techniques, historical background, and industry issues and standards.
 Students will also develop research skills and build a portfolio that will include marketing materials and arrangements, compositions, and transcriptions.

-The B.A. in Jazz Studies program is limited to 20 students.
+The B.M. in Jazz Studies program is limited to 20 students.
 All prospective students must complete the admission process to the University of the Pacific and two performance auditions.

 Relationship to the Brubeck Institute

 Dave Brubeck graduated from the Conservatory of Music at the College of the Pacific in 1942.
 On December 14, 1953, the Dave Brubeck Quartet performed and recorded what has become a classic, Jazz at the College of the Pacific.
 Dave Brubeck, the legendary icon of jazz and American music, gave his entire archival collection of his life's work to the University of the Pacific in 2000.
 In turn, the University created the Brubeck Institute to honor its distinguished alumnus.